kirchner/elm-cldr/README.md

 localization data available in the [Unicode Common Locale Data Repository](http://cldr.unicode.org) as a nice API.
 This includes (localized) formatting of numbers, dates, times and lists, as well as pluralization rules.
-In particular, adding placeholders and different plural forms should be able in a typesafe way.
+In particular, adding placeholders and different plural forms should be possible in a typesafe way.

-Another goal is to then generate these localized messages from "standard" internationalization formats (like for example the [ICU Message Format](http://userguide.icu-project.org/formatparse/messages))
+Another goal is to then generate these localized texts from "standard" internationalization formats (like for example the [ICU Message Format](http://userguide.icu-project.org/formatparse/messages))

 ## Concrete Use Cases

-- Having a solutiont to provide texts in several languages
+- Provide texts in several languages
 - Localized texts should be able to contain named placeholders, which are filled at runtime
 - One has to be able to provide pluralized forms of localized texts. (`"1